hmchen47/DataScience/AppliedDS-UMich/4-TextMining/asgn04.md

     I needed to combine Jo Are's suggestion:

-    For "path_similarity may return None in whic h case it is to be discarded (and make sure it does not count when you later divide the sum for normalization)." in Jo Are's suggestion,
+    For "path_similarity may return None in which case it is to be discarded (and make sure it does not count when you later divide the sum for normalization)." in Jo Are's suggestion,

     and Yusuf Erta's suggestion: